pupilfirst/pupilfirst/docs/users/curriculum_editor.md

 ### Setting target as a milestone

 You can set a target as a milestone by select _Yes_ against the setting question.
-This will make the target a milestone target, which means that that the student can complete the course only after completing this target.
+This will make the target a milestone target, which means that that the student cannot complete the course without completing this target.
 If a course has multiple milestone targets, the student can complete the course only after completing all the milestone targets.
+Milestone targets control a student's progression in the course.
+To learn more, [check out the documentation for milestone targets](/users/targets#milestone-targets).

 ### Setting the method of completion